 Despite national increases in waste, the UMN has steadily decreased the amount of waste bound for the incinerator.
 Last year, over 40% of the University's solid waste was recovered and recycled.

-Organics recycling is essentially a fancy name for composting.
+Organics Recycling is the process of collecting biodegradable organic material and turning it into compost.
 The program is primarily concerned with recovering food waste, which accounts for 25% of the U's total waste output.
-In our pilot programs, we have increased our scope to other compostable materials, such as animal waste and paper toweling.
+In our pilot programs, we have increased our scope to other compostable materials, such as animal waste and paper towels.

 Acceptable Compostable Dining Ware

-Choosing compostable dining ware can be difficult when many products are boasted as eco-friendly and plant based.
-The Recycling Program will only accept products that are certified by the Biodegradable Products Institute.
-U Market stocks some of the products and more products can be purchased from local stores or at online retailers like Amazon.
+Choosing compostable dining ware can be difficult when many products are boasted as eco-friendly and plant based, but are not actually compostable.
+The Organics Recycling Program will only accept products that are certified by the Biodegradable Products Institute.
+U Market stocks some of these products and more products can be purchased from local stores or at online retailers like Amazon.

 To aid you in your purchasing desicions, we have come up with some helpful links to the acceptable compostable products.